Book-The-Joy-Of-Cryptography/Book-The-Joy-Of-Cryptography-github.io/tools/joy-of-cryptography-6.md

 $$

 **Claim 6.5**
-If $G$ is a secure PRG, then Construction 6.4 is a secure PRF.
+*If $G$ is a secure PRG, then Construction 6.4 is a secure PR*F.

 **Proof**
 We prove the claim using a sequence of hybrids.
-The number of hybrids in this case depends on the input-length parameter in.
+The number of hybrids in this case depends on the input-length parameter *in*.
 The hybrids are defined as follows: